hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Messages we are supporting with the CTC Traders API

 The CTC Traders API only supports messages used between UK border offices and traders.
-[See the list](/ where each one fits in a movement journey
+[See the list](/supported-messages.html) and where each one fits in a movement journey.

 ##  Check NCTS API channel specifications